borgnetzwerk/tools/pipelines/L-SEARCH/README.md

 2. Download and install Zotero for your operating system from https://www.zotero.org/download/.
 3. Install the Zotero Connector for your web browser.
 You can find the connectors for Chrome, Firefox, and Safari at https://www.zotero.org/download/.

+### ORKG

+The ORKG allows researchers to better access, compare, and share scientific knowledge across disciplines.
+To share and complete your L-SEARCH, you'll need to create an ORKG account.

+1. Go to https://www.orkg.org/ and click "Sign in" and "Create an Account"
+2. Once you've verified your account, you can log in to ORKG and start using it for your research.

 ### Python

 L-SEARCH is written in Python, so you'll need to have Python installed on your computer to use it.
 We recommend using Python 3.7 or higher.